Skövde Artificial Intelligence Lab

 At SAIL, research in recommender systems encompasses user modeling and personalization.
 Recommender systems tailor the experience of information access and delivery systems for their users by identifying the correct information for the right user at the right time.
 The information need of each user is specified by the user's context, the consumption device, and various other user-specific parameters.
 Recommender systems research at SAIL focuses on aspects related to replication, reproducibility and evaluation.

-Researchers: Rakesh Rana, Alan Said.
+Researchers: Rakesh Rana.

 SAIL is also responsible for Sweden's first Master program in Data Science.